 I've selected just some photos (and there were a lot) of what we ate during our holiday to share with you here and included links back to various posts from my Singapore blog if you are interested to find out more.
 I am though seriously salivating looking at all these photos!

-Our first meal, within hours of being back in Singapore, was at Din Tai Fung a chain of dim sum restaurants.
+Our first meal, within hours of being back in Singapore, was at Din Tai Fung a chain of dim sum restaurants, which since writing this post have now also opened in London!
 We actually went back again later on our trip as we decided we hadn't been able to enjoy it properly first time around because of our jet lag.
 We were a little worried that we may not remember our typical old order but we didn't need to be, as soon as we were given the ordering form all the dishes we loved came flooding back to us and ordering anything else would have been wrong!
-By the way they are set to open a restaurant in London later this year (you have to try it if you've not previously) and I'm hoping in time perhaps they'll venture to other parts of the UK too, hint, hint!

 |Seriously love these wantons!|